Online unit clustering in higher dimensions: Introduction

-(i) The competitive ratio of every online algorithm (deterministic or randomized) for \textsc{Unit Clustering} in $\RR^d$ under $L_{\infty}$ norm is $\Omega(d)$ for every $d\geq 2$ (Theorem~\ref{thm:unit-clustering} in Section~\ref{sec:unit-clustering}).
+\item The competitive ratio of every online algorithm (deterministic or randomized) for \textsc{Unit Clustering} in $\RR^d$ under the $L_{\infty}$ norm is $\Omega(d)$ for every $d\geq 2$ (Theorem~\ref{thm:unit-clustering} in Section~\ref{sec:unit-clustering}).
 We thereby give a positive answer to a question of Epstein and van Stee; specifically, they asked whether the competitive ratio grows with the dimension~\cite[Sec.~4]{ES10}.
 The question was reposed in~\cite[Sec.~7]{EL13}.

-(ii) The competitive ratio of every deterministic online algorithm (with an adaptive deterministic adversary) for \textsc{Unit Covering} in $\RR^d$ under the $L_{\infty}$ norm is at least $2^d$ for every $d \geq 1$.
-This bound cannot be improved; as such, \texttt{Algorithm Grid} is optimal in this setting (Theorem~\ref{thm:2^d} in Section~\ref{sec:unit-covering}).
+\item The competitive ratio of every deterministic online algorithm for \textsc{Unit Covering} in $\RR^d$ under the $L_{\infty}$ norm is at least $2^d$ for every $d \geq 1$.
+This bound cannot be improved; as such, \texttt{Algorithm Grid} is optimal in this setting (Theorem~\ref{thm:2^d} in Section~\ref{sec:unit-covering-r^d}).
 This generalizes a result by Chan and Zarrabi-Zadeh~\cite{CZ09} from $d=1$ to higher dimensions.